kpsdev1/The-Recipe-Blog/README.md

 - - -

 ### Delete Recipe
-- When a user clicks on the delete icon on the recipe details page a bootstrap modal pops up in the center and ask the user to confirm.
+- When a user clicks on the delete icon on the recipe details page a bootstrap modal pops up in the center and asks the user to confirm.
-- The modal is a square box with a grey background, with a heading that says **Delete Recipe** and text centered asks **Are you sure you want to delete the recipe**.
+- The modal is a square box with a grey background, with a heading that says **Delete Recipe** and the center text asks **Are you sure you want to delete the recipe**.
 - At the bottom right of the modal box is a red **Yes** button to confim if they want to delete it.
 The button is red because red is associated with danger and if clicked the recipe will be gone.
 Once clicked the recipe will be deleted and the user will be returned to the recipes page.
-- Beside the **Yes** button there is a **Cancel** button, that when clicked will make the modal disappear, there is also an **x** in the top right of the modal that will also get right of it.
+- Beside the **Yes** button there is a **Cancel** button, that when clicked will make the modal disappear, there is also an **X** in the top right of the modal that will also get right of it.
 - If the user clicks anywhere else on the screen the modal will also disapear.
 - Please note that only the user who created the recipe can delete it from here.
 - After deleting the Recipe a success message will be displayed at the top of the screen.